nealbp6/SoundMatch/README.md

 # SoundMatch

 A music similarity search system that uses audio feature extraction and a K-Nearest Neighbors model to find songs with similar acoustic characteristics.
 Given any MP3 file, SoundMatch returns the most acoustically similar tracks from the FMA dataset.
+For more detail, see the included PDF documentation.
+This project was inspired by (https://www.youtube.com/watch?v=V5Psciq3T_g&t=331s).

 ---